Does your newborn fuss and cry at night when you put them down? Are you desperate for an hour to yourself, baby-free, to sleep soundly?

-However, don’t be too discouraged.
-By 6 months, most babies will be sleeping for long stretches during the night.
-Having a bedtime routine can help speed this process up (source).
+Don’t be too discouraged.
+By six months, most babies will be sleeping for long stretches during the night.
+And having a solid bedtime routine can help speed this process up (2).

 Why Won’t Newborns Sleep Alone?

-Newborns can’t communicate their needs or understand the world around them yet — you’re really all they know and want.
-Hungry and tired might be the two default settings of any newborn baby!
-Despite this, your little one is a complex little bundle!
+Newborns can’t communicate their needs or understand the world around them yet — you’re all they know and want.
+Hungry and tired might be the two default settings of any newborn baby, but your little one is a complex little bundle!

-There are many different reasons why newborns like being held and rocked to sleep.
+There are many reasons why newborns like being held and rocked to sleep.

-Fortunately, understanding why a newborn won’t lay down on their own can be fairly easy to decode when you know what to look for.
+Fortunately, understanding why a newborn won’t lay down on their own can be relatively easy to figure out, when you know what to look for.

-A few different reasons that a newborn may be unable to sleep alone could be:
+These are a few of the reasons a newborn may be unable to sleep alone:

-- Exhaustion: Alternatively, if your baby is overtired and hasn’t slept enough, or is exhausted, they may have trouble falling asleep.
+- Exhaustion: Alternatively, if your baby is overtired and hasn’t slept enough, they may have trouble falling asleep.

-- Hunger: Breastfeeding moms often feel like they’re feeding constantly, but your baby’s needy behavior could be a result of a bad latch preventing them from getting enough milk.
+- Hunger: Breastfeeding moms often feel like they’re constantly feeding, but your baby’s needy behavior could result from a bad latch preventing them from getting enough milk.
 If your baby is hungry, they may be too uncomfortable to get to sleep.

-Understanding your baby’s need for your closeness, and their inability to sleep alone, is a matter of practicing patience and understanding.
-With trial and error, you can work towards better understanding your baby and their needs.
-You have natural instincts, so listen to them!
+Understanding your baby’s need for closeness and their inability to sleep alone is a matter of practicing patience and understanding.
+With trial and error, you can work toward better understanding your baby and their needs.

 Helping Your Baby Sleep Alone

-Once you’ve determined the potential reasons your baby is stuck to you like glue at night, you can start trying to fix the problem.
+Once you’ve determined the likely reasons your baby is stuck to you like glue at night, you can start trying to fix the problem.

 Some of the issues are easy to handle.
-If your baby is overfeeding or taking naps too close to bedtime, all you have to do is adjust their feeding and sleeping schedule to — hopefully — see improvement.
+If your baby is overfeeding or taking naps too close to bedtime, all you have to do is adjust their feeding and sleeping schedule to see improvement.

 What Is Sleep Training?